FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 The created tasks are from the set of [standard demo](https://www.freertos.org/a00102.html) tasks.
 Standard demo tasks are used by all FreeRTOS port demo applications.
-They have no specific functionality, and are created just to demonstrate how to use the FreeRTOS API, and test the RTOS port.
+They have no specific functionality, and were created simply to demonstrate how to use the FreeRTOS API, and test the RTOS port.

-Two "check" tasks are created that periodically inspect the standard demo tasks (which contain self monitoring code) to ensure all the tasks are functioning as expected.
-One check task monitors the demo tasks running on tile 0 and toggles the LED 0 each time it executes.
-The other check task monitors the demo tasks running on tile 1 and toggles the LED 1 each time it executes.
+Two "check" tasks are created to periodically inspect the standard demo tasks (which contain self monitoring code) to ensure all the tasks are functioning as expected.
+One check task monitors the demo tasks running on tile 0 and toggles LED 0 each time it executes.
+The other check task monitors the demo tasks running on tile 1 and toggles LED 1 each time it executes.
 This gives visual feedback of the system health. **If both the LEDs toggle every 3 seconds, then the check tasks have not discovered any problems.
 If any LED toggles every 200ms, then the check task has discovered a problem in one or more tasks.**